NOBS Realty

 Buyer Agent Commission Rebate

-Florida Real Estate 24/7, LLC offers a percentage (25) of their commission on real estate with a final purchase price of $150,000 and above to its home-buyers at a successful closing towards closing or within 21 days after a successful closing in form of a check.
+NOBS Realty, LLC offers a percentage (25) of its commission on real estate with a final purchase price of $150,000 and above to its home-buyers at a successful closing towards closing cost or in the form of a check after a successful closing

 The following is an example based on a purchase price in the amount of $400,000